 Sometimes, you will be surfing the web and you may spot a recipe you would like to use in NutriAdmin.
-It is possible to add recipes from the web to NutriAdmin, however, the process is semi-manual and cannot be fully automated.
+It is possible to add recipes from the web to NutriAdmin.
+There are a few ways of doing this.

 Basically, if you wish to have a copy of the recipe in NutriAdmin, you can: